-- The Student Activities Board serves as a planning group for various activities for students and as a group through which students in the College may communicate needs or suggestions that may be matters of concern to the College.
-Every student is invited to attend the meetings that are announced in advance through various means of communication.
-One student representative, chosen by the Student Activities Board, serves on the Safety Committee of Aquinas College. - The library also has a "Suggestion Box" where students are encouraged to suggest ideas for improvement or other concerns.
+- The Student Activities Board, led by the Director of Student Affairs, formulates and implements programs of activities that foster community such as Octoberfest, lunch events, and the End-of-the-Year Gratitude Luncheon. - The library also has a "Suggestion Box" where students are encouraged to suggest ideas for improvement or other concerns.
 These suggestions are reviewed by library administration and action is taken when deemed appropriate. - Every student is encouraged to express suggestions and concerns to academic advisors, instructors, the Dean, and/or Associate Provost.
 Student end-of-course surveys provide a direct means whereby students may rate the effectiveness of instructors and the quality of the courses.
 Survey results and student comments are shared with the faculty member, the Dean, and the Vice President for Academics for action, when deemed appropriate.